Dynamical Phase Transitions in Periodically Driving 1D Ising Model: The Influence of periodic driving across the critical point

-It is well known that an interphase quench, which corresponds to the limiting case of $\omega = 0$ in our setup, guarantees a DQPT \cite{PhysRevA.110.042209,PhysRevB.96.180303,10.21468/SciPostPhys.1.1.003}.
+It is well known that an interphase quench, which corresponds to the limiting case of $\omega = 0$ in our setup, guarantees a DQPT \cite{Cao2024,Bhattacharya2017a,Puskarov2016}.
 In this light, our findings indicate that, while low-frequency perturbations maintain this behavior, high-frequency driving can effectively suppress the occurrence of DQPTs.
 This distinction can be understood from the following physical picture.
-Under low-frequency driving, the system has sufficient time to respond to the slow change of the Hamiltonian, facilitating its evolution.
-Although the driving frequency is off-resonant with the system's intrinsic transition frequencies, the system can still be driven into the excited states, because the driving is across the critical point.
-This is because, at the critical point $\lambda_c = 1$, the ground-state energy level becomes degenerate and the energy gap closes.
-The vanishing gap between the ground state and the first excited state renders it exceedingly difficult for the system to pass through the critical region without generating excitations, thereby triggering a DQPT.
-Conversely, under high-frequency driving, the extremely short period of the external perturbation hinders the system's ability to respond, effectively suppressing its evolution and preventing a DQPT.
+Under low-frequency driving, the system evolves slowly enough to respond to the changing Hamiltonian.
+Although the driving frequency lies outside the resonant regime, crossing the critical point $\lambda_c = 1$ inevitably excites the system.
+At the critical point, the ground state becomes degenerate and the energy gap closes.
+According to the Kibble‑Zurek mechanism \cite{Kibble1976,Zurek1985,Zurek1996}, the vanishing gap renders adiabatic dynamics impossible, leading to unavoidable excitations that manifest as topological defects in the ordered phase.
+In the slow-driving regime, these defects are highly coherent and exhibit well-defined momentum-space correlations.
+During subsequent unitary evolution, these coherent excitations accumulate global phases and, at specific times, they would interfere destructively, causing the Loschmidt echo to vanish--a definitive signature of a dynamical quantum phase transition.
+Conversely, under high‑frequency driving, the system enters a saturation regime where defect densities become large \cite{Kou2023}, but the excitations are incoherent and lack ordered phase relations.
+This incoherence, combined with the strong suppression of coherent dynamics by the rapid drive, prevents global quantum interference.
+Thus, even though a high density of defects is created, no DQPT emerges.